elisefung/Petfinder/README.md

 # Petfinder
-a simple redesign and implementation of the Petfinder website using the MEANstack and Petfinder API
+a simple redesign and implementation of the Petfinder website using the MEANstack and Petfinder API, for CS4550 Web Development semester project.